< Back to Leadership Vacancies

 Procedure for Filing Application

 The Board of Trustees of the American School of Recife has appointed Search Associates as its partner in its search for a Superintendent, with Dr. Brent Mutsch serving as the lead consultant.
-The deadline for applications for the position is August 5, 2019 candidates are asked to submit a letter of interest and the requested materials listed below as early as possible as the Search Committee reserves the right to close the selection process at any time if the right candidate is identified.
+The deadline for applications for the position is October 29, 2021.
+Candidates are asked to submit a letter of interest and the requested materials listed below as early as possible as the Search Committee reserves the right to close the selection process at any time if the right candidate is identified.

 The review of files will begin as soon as applications are received.
 Finalists will be selected by the Search Committee and two or three finalists will be identified.
 Finalist candidates together with their spouse (if applicable) will be invited to Recife to meet with the Board of Trustees, visit the school and meet with faculty, parents, students, and non-teaching staff.

 The new Superintendent will be selected at the conclusion of the site visit, final interviews, and reference checks.
 The new Superintendent will assume his/her professional responsibilities in July 2022.